Getting started with home organizing

 I was with some friends the other evening and we started talking about what we were up to.
 When it came to my turn, I breathed in deep because I knew what would follow.

 “I, uh, I’m a personal organizer.
 And I love it.”

 Endless chatter flowed for the next 30 minutes about clutter, children, husbands, shelving, small houses, big houses and time constraints.
 I nodded along and sipped my tea.
 I noticed that one woman kept drawing the conversation back to the topic and I pulled her aside when we all turned to leave.
 Young children and a full time job made it nearly impossible for her to stay on top of things.
-She talked low and quiet and I could tell it was almost shameful for her to admit that she couldn’t take control of her home.
+She talked low and quiet and I could tell it was embarrassing for her to admit that she needed help.

 First of all, stop right there.
 If you feel that way or have felt that way, stop.
 It is not something to be ashamed of.
 We live in a culture and economy that drives people to buy.
 We live in a world where toys and gadgets are cheap and made to be thrown away.
 Every magazine, commercial and politician wants you to spend your money on stuff.
 Stuff is what drives economies and our generation has been pummelled with this message, more so than any other generation.

 So stop.
 This is not 100% your fault.
 There is hope for you!